Dentons trainee recruitment

 The Legal Cheek View

 One of the world’s largest law firms by headcount, Dentons has grown rapidly over recent years via a series of tie-ups.
-The most significant for the firm’s UK practice has been the merger with elite four-office Scottish firm Maclay Murray & Spens (MMS), which took place in late 2017.
-In its latest set of financial results for its offices in the UK, Ireland and Middle East, Denton’s revenue grew by 2% from £260.4 million to £265.1 million amid challenging market conditions — and while a more modest figure compared to last year’s 14% uptick, it remains the global behemoth’s second-best year on record.
+The most significant for the firm’s UK practice has been the merger with elite four-office Scottish firm Maclay Murray & Spens (MMS).
+In its latest set of financial results for its offices in the UK, Ireland and the Middle East, Dentons’ revenues grew by a healthy 6% from £265.1 million to £280.5 million.
+While this is a more modest figure than the record 14% uptick in 2021/22, it remains the global behemoth’s second-best year on record.

-What got all this underway was, of course, Dentons’ 2015 mega-merger with one of the biggest law firms in China, Dacheng (although Dentons has announced a split from Dacheng on account of the Chinese government’s new data security regulations).
-Other recent bolt-ons to what until as recently as 2010 was London corporate outfit Denton Wilde Sapte include major practices from the US, Canada and France.
-That’s why, in case you were wondering, Dentons has more than 180 offices in over 70 countries and counting — and global turnover, according to its most recently available figures, of $2.9 billion (£2.1 billion).
+What got all this underway was, of course, Dentons’ mega-merger with one of the biggest law firms in China, Dacheng, a move which made it the largest global legal practice by headcount (although Dentons has now announced a split from Dacheng on account of the Chinese government’s new data security regulations).
+Other recent additions include major practices from the US, India and the Philippines.
+That’s why, in case you were wondering, Dentons has more than 200 offices in over 80 countries and counting.
 Among these are some of the most interestingly located bases of any international firm, with outposts, for example, in Turkmenistan, the Cape Verde Islands, Mongolia and Wuhan in China.
-Closer to home, Dentons has offices in Milton Keynes and Glasgow as well as a big City of London base.
-What does this all mean for students contemplating applying to the firm?
+Closer to home, Dentons has offices in Milton Keynes, Edinburgh and Glasgow as well as a big City of London base.
+But what does all this mean for students contemplating applying to the firm?

 Continue reading